-Undergraduate students including those in the Center for Professional Advancement may officially drop a course during the first 6 calendar days of a regular semester without having the course appear on their record.
-After the add/drop period, first semester full-time freshman will be assigned a "W" if they withdraw from a course, up to the withdraw deadline published in the Pfeiffer University Calendar.
+Students may officially drop a course during the first 6 calendar days of a regular semester without having the course appear on their record.
+After the add/drop period, first semester full-time freshman and Graduate students will be assigned a "W" if they withdraw from a course, up to the withdraw deadline published in the University's Academic Calendar.
 All other under- graduate students will be assigned a grade of "WF" (withdrew failing) or "WP" (withdrew passing) by the instructor according to the student's progress in the course up to the time of the withdrawal.
 Students are advised to consult with the instructor and their advisor as soon as they make the decision to withdraw from a course, and if the decision to withdraw becomes firm, to process the appropriate Course Withdrawal form without delay.
-Withdrawal forms are available from the website at My.Pfeiffer and from the registrar's Office.
-Withdrawals without notifying the Registrar will result in a failing grade (WF, AW, or F).
+Withdrawal forms are available from the website at My.Pfeiffer and from the Registrar's Office: registrar@pfeiffer.edu.
+Withdrawals without notifying the Registrar will result in a failing grade (AW, or F).
 Students who withdraw from courses to below full-time status (12SH) may have their financial assistance including any VA benefits and scholarships adjusted, which may result in a debt to the University.
-Students are advised to consult with the FA office, and/or the VA Coordinator, before dropping their enrollment status to less than 12 SH. in addition to this, student athletes may see their scholarships eliminated or reduced, and their athletic eligibility cancelled.
+Students are advised to consult with the FA office, and/or the VA Coordinator, before dropping their enrollment status to less than 12 SH (or less than 6 crs if a Graduate student), in addition to this, student athletes may see their scholarships eliminated or reduced, and their athletic eligibility cancelled.